wp-plugins/bepro-listings-business-directory/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Tools needed to create a business or staff related directory.
-Various listing templates feature info like, images, contact details, & other content.
+Various listing templates feature info like, images, contact details, & more.

 == Description ==
+Google Maps, Ajax Search, and more.
 By far the **Best Business and Staff Directory** solution available for wordpress.
 BePro Listings provides more FREE and paid features than any other directory plugin.
-Our Business Directory addon, introduces new Business and Staff focused layouts.
+This Business Directory addon, introduces new Business and Staff focused layouts.
 Further proof that BePro Listings can be used for any type of listings website.

 Requires BePro Listings which is **100% FREE**.
 Download and install BePro Listings here on wordpress.org